gschmutz/bigdata-spark-workshop/09-sql-on-bigdata-with-trino/README.md

 - [Using Trino User-defined Functions (UDF)](#using-trino-user-defined-functions-udf)
 - [Using Trino to access a Relational Database](#using-trino-to-access-a-relational-database)
 - [Query Federation using Trino](#query-federation-using-trino)

-## Introduction

-[Trino](https://trino.io/) (previously know as PrestoSQL) is a distributed SQL query engine designed to query large data sets distributed over one or more heterogeneous data sources.
-Trino can natively query data in Hadoop, S3, Cassandra, MySQL, and many others, without the need for complex and error-prone processes for copying the data to a proprietary storage system.
-You can access data from multiple systems within a single query.
-For example, join historic log data stored in S3 with real-time customer data stored in MySQL.
-This is called **query federation**.

-In this workshop we are using Trino to access the data we have available in the Object Storage.

-We assume that the **Data platform** described [here](../00-environment) is running using the `minio` flavour.

-The docker image we use for the Trino container is from [Starburst Data](https://www.starburstdata.com/), the company offering an Enterprise version of Trino.

 ## What you will learn